nextworks-it/5g-catalogue/README.md

 * [Oracle-Java8] - Oracle version 8 is preferred, otherwise [OpenJDK-8] + [OpenJFX]
 * [Maven] - version 3.3.9 is required
 * [PostgresSQL] - as internal DB
-* [Apache Kafka] - as internal message bus, configured with the following topics: catalogue-onboarding-local, catalogue-onboarding-remote.
+* [Apache Kafka] - as internal message bus, configured with the following topics: PRIVATEcatalogue-onboarding-local, PRIVATEcatalogue-onboarding-remote, PUBLICcatalogue-onboarding-local, PUBLICcatalogue-onboarding-remote.
 For properly connecting the 5gcatalogue-app to the Kafka bus you have modify the [application.properties](https://github.com/nextworks-it/5g-catalogue/blob/master/5gcatalogue-app/src/main/resources/application.properties) file as follows:

 ```
 kafka.bootstrap-servers=<kafka-ip-address>:9092